safder2000/privacy-policy/privacy-policy razer demo.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.

 ### Information Collection and Use
-app only store data that are uploaded by user and only used for displaying on the useres screen
+app only store data that are uploaded by user and only used for displaying on the useres screen, location infomation used to auto fill the address section
+(user can choose not to use these feature and manually fill the address, all the address are storing just for displaying in application and does not shared to any 3 party, and user can delete the saved data at will)

 ### Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.